Skip to main content

 Important background includes the factors affecting the dynamics of solid particles suspended in fluids and the flow of fluids through porous mdia (including filters).
 This TLP provides an introduction to the equations and dimensionless numbers that control these effects, with simulations that allow the behaviour to be explored in particular cases.
 There are also sections dealing with measurement of particle size and the procedures involved in consolidation of powder particles into solid articles, via various types of sintering process, and the creation of surface coatings via thermal spraying of particles.

-This page titled 17.1: Introduction is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.1: Introduction is shared under a CC BY-NC-SA license and was authored, remixed, and/or curated by Dissemination of IT for the Promotion of Materials Science (DoITPoMS) via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?